harclemadscam/third-milestone-project/README.md

 ## Technologies Used
 * [HTML5](https://www.w3.org/TR/2017/REC-html52-20171214/)

-  * A fundamental requirement.
-Used to create the index file, providing the structure of the page.
+  * Used to create the structure of each page.
+As a Flask requirement, they are stored in the templates folder.

 * [CSS3](https://www.w3.org/Style/CSS/)

-  * Another fundamental requirement.
-Used to add custom styling to the HTML - including fonts, layout and colours.
+  * Used to add custom styling to the HTML - including fonts, layout and colours.

 * [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)